tylertitsworth/5th-age-srd/Classes/Fighter.md

 **Triggering Roll:** Any natural even roll, when the escalation die is 2+

 **Effect:** Make another melee weapon attack against a different target.

+### Left You An Opening

+Flexible melee attack

+**Triggering Roll:** Any natural even miss, when the escalation die is 2+

+**Effect:** You forego miss damage against the targeted enemy in order to give a nearby ally double the escalation bonus on their next attack roll against that same enemy.

+#### Adventurer Feat

+The targeted enemy also becomes vulnerable to your affected ally’s next attack.

+#### Champion Feat

+The affected ally also gains an extra weapon die to their next damage roll against the same enemy.

 ### Make 'em Flinch